ContextPilot: Fast Long-Context Inference via Context Reuse: Context Index

 \subsection{Key designs for context index}

-Figure~\ref{fig:construction} illustrates the structure of the context index with an example.
+\autoref{fig:construction} illustrates the structure of the context index with an example.
 The left panel shows the index tree, and the right panel shows the corresponding prefix-cache status.
 The index is organized as a tree whose root represents an empty context.
 Each node corresponds to a prefix stored in the prefix cache and contains child nodes that extend this prefix.
-Every node maintains four attributes: (1) the context containing retrieved document IDs, (2) the search path from the root to this node, (3) the current sequence length, and (4) a multi-turn status flag.
+Every node maintains four attributes: (1) the context containing context block IDs, (2) the search path from the root to this node, (3) an access frequency counter for cache eviction, and (4) the clustering distance at which the node was created.

-\mypar{Novelty of this context index} Unlike existing prefix-matching systems (e.g., SGLang-LPM) that abort on order mismatches, our context index enables three capabilities: (1) discovering overlapping documents across different orderings for reuse, (2) maintaining visibility into cached prefix paths through the tree structure, and (3) determining optimal reorderings to maximize prefix matches.
-These capabilities unlock cache hits that prior work cannot achieve.

 \mypar{Index creation} The index is built via hierarchical clustering based on prefix matching.
 First, we compute pairwise distances between all contexts using their overlap rate.
 Next, we iteratively merge the closest pair, creating a virtual node whose context is the sorted intersection representing their shared prefix.
 Finally, each leaf node records its search path from the root, enabling efficient traversal for both cross-session prefix matching and multi-turn duplicate detection.